 Summarizing, the Brazilian government has supported the civil aircraft manufacturing in all stages of its development basically through (Green, 1987; Bernardes, 2000a): (1) research and development policies; (2) joint government-private ownership; (3) protection of home markets; (4) export development policies.
-However, at least one important question is the extent that the Brazilian suppliers in the aeronautic sector have built up technological capabilities.
+However, at least one important question is: did the government efforts be successful in terms of increasing international competitiveness of the civil aircraft manufacturing?